home-assistant/supervisor/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 ---
-name: Report a bug with the Supervisor
+name: Report a bug with the Supervisor on a supported System
 about: Report an issue related to the Home Assistant Supervisor.
 labels: bug
 ---